 Walk Along La Rambla: Barcelona’s Social Hub

 One of the fun things to do in Barcelona is to take a walk along the La Rambla street that is flanked by trees and buzzing with activity.
-All along it, you can see kiosks and shops selling various products.
-You can also spot multiple attractions including historical buildings, an opera house, museum, and much more.
+All along with it, you can see kiosks and shops selling various products.
+You can also spot multiple attractions, including historical buildings, an opera house, museum, and much more.

 La Rambla is said to be the ‘Beating Heart’ of Barcelona that keeps up the social life in a broad and lively avenue dividing the old town into two parts.
-The attractive street features many shops, restaurants, and cafe along the pedestrians walking space.
+The attractive street features many shops, restaurants, and cafes along the pedestrian’s walking space.

 Pubs and restaurants, as well as other tourist spots and activities in Barcelona, can be accessed through this street.
 Don’t miss the marvelous street performers!
 Take care of your belongings as it can get crowded.